NohHyun-Lee/Wheat_MB_ecological_signal/README.md

 # Wheat_MB_ecological_signal
-This repository contains the code used in the study, "Flowering-stage wheat head microbiomes retain ecological signals of pre-heading inoculum accumulation and reveal antagonists of Fusarium head blight."
+This repository contains the code used in the study, "The flowering wheat head mycobiome integrates environmental history and modulates subsequent Fusarium head blight"